Chat2Graph LogoChat2Graph

 # This is a YAML file for configuring the entire Agentic System.

-# It defines the application's basic info, available tools, agent-executable actions,
+# It defines the application's basic information, available tools, actions the agent can perform,

-# operators for specific tasks, specialists (Experts), and their workflows.
+# Operators for executing specific tasks, Experts with specialized skills, and their workflows.

 app: